-> First, have a conversation with the leader and make sure you have complete buy-in.
-Make it clear what the senior team’s commitment is to this breakout project, and demonstrate your commitment level on an on-going basis.
+First, have a conversation with the leader and make sure you have complete buy-in.
+Make it clear what the senior team’s commitment is to this breakout project and then demonstrate your commitment level on an ongoing basis.

 Now, send the team out and have them plant the anchor.
 It’s important to personally attend the reviews and make sure your staff is there as well.
-The most common way these projects get torpedoed is because one member of senior leadership who is not really on board will skip these meetings, and then poke holes in the project later.
-Better to have everyone there and address concerns up front.
+The most common way these projects get torpedoed is when one member of senior leadership, who is not really on board, skips these meetings and then pokes holes in the project later.
+It’s better to have everyone there so you can address concerns up front.

 The resistance will be much higher than you and the team will expect.
 It will take constant vigilance to make sure that the anchor doesn’t slip and the capstan keeps turning.

-The good news is once the team is able to reposition itself using these tools once, and see the organizational and personal benefits (you did reward the risk takers, right?), the next one will be a little easier and your culture will be less static.
+The good news, is that once the team is able to reposition itself using these tools once, and they see the organizational and personal benefits (you did reward the risk takers, right?), the next one will be a little easier and your culture will be less static.

 Would you like to be asked to lead a breakout project?